 To integrate our results with other types of data, we derived an approach called Network Walking.
 The key feature of the Network Walking strategy is to connect the regulated direct TF1-edges in plant cells (identified using TARGET) to the indirect TF1 targets validated in planta.
 This is done using; i) experimental data on a TF1 for its direct regulated TF2 targets, ii) experimental data for the direct targets of TF2s, iii) predicted edges for TF2s to their targets from network inference, and iv) enrichment of the cis-motifs in the indirect targets of TF1.
 The resulting “Network Walk” which begins with a single TF1 is used to identify TF2s which mediate the signal between the initial TF1 and downstream in planta targets.
-The results can guide combinatorial experiments (e.g. TF stacking) and experiments on important TF2s in a systems biology cycle.
+The results can guide combinatorial experiments (e.g. TF stacking [should this be explained?]) and experiments on important TF2s in a systems biology cycle.

 As proof-of-principle, we demonstrate the “Network Walking” approach (Fig. 5), starting with TGA1, a known regulator of the N-response in Arabidopsis [27].
 TGA1 was previously identified as the highest ranked TF when all Arabidopsis TFs were sorted on several criteria, including the number of connections having a consistent response to nitrogen [27].
 Due to the functional redundancy of TGA1 and TGA4, Alvarez et al. validated the role of TGA1/TGA4 in the N response using a double tga1/tga4 mutant.
 In our study, we overcame the redundancy issue by identifying TGA1 targets based on overexpression in cells and in planta (Tables S20 and S29).
 Our TARGET results show that TGA1 is able to directly regulate 35% of all N-early responsive genes in root cells, and has the third highest N-specificity index in roots of the 20 N-early response TFs studied (Fig.1c), confirming the important role of TGA1 in N-signaling.
 Combining our TARGET and in planta data allowed us to identify the in planta targets that respond directly to TGA1 (Fig. 5b, yellow box) and separate them from indirect TGA1 targets (Fig. 5b, orange box).
 These results indicate that there are a large number of direct TGA1 targets detected in root cells that are missed by in planta perturbation assays.
-These may be transient TGA1 targets that can be only be detected when the TARGET assay is performed in the presence of a protein synthesis inhibitor [21, 42, 43].
+These may be transient TGA1 targets that can be detected only when the TARGET assay is performed in the presence of a protein synthesis inhibitor [21, 42, 43].

 The large number of targets (574 genes) directly regulated by TGA1 includes 57 N-early response TF2s.
 By regulating roughly 40% of the N-responsive TF2s, the effect TGA1 has on the N response is amplified.
 In the “Network Walk” for TGA1, we were able to use the 57 downstream TF2s to connect TGA1 to a majority of its indirect targets identified in planta.
 These connections come from the validated direct targets of TF2s identified using TARGET, and high confidence TF2-target predictions from the pruned inferred GRN.
 To add to our predictions of which TFs are important in the GRN, we also used enrichment of cis-binding elements in the indirect targets.
 For example, enrichment of cis-elements points to a member of the WRKY family as being important in propagating the TGA1 signal.
 This implicates three WRKYs, which are validated direct targets of TGA1 for future studies.